The Celtic Tree Month of Hawthorn May 13th to June 9th.

 The flowers were used by the Greeks and Romans who considered them lucky at weddings.
-In mythology, the hawthorn plays a roll in the romantic welsh tale of Kulhwch and Olwen.
-It embodies the protector of Olwens virginity, a giant called Yspaddaden.
+In mythology, the hawthorn plays a role in the romantic Welsh tale of Kulhwch and Olwen.
+It embodies the protector of Olwen’s virginity, a giant called Yspaddaden.
 The giant is slain as the spring flowers (hawthorn) open which symbolizes summer defeating winter and the turning of the seasons.
 In other lore, the erotic scent of the hawthorn blossoms is said to enhance fertility and promote chastity.
 The ancient Turks called it ‘the scent of woman” and was considered an erotic symbol.

 As a protective plant hawthorn was used to protect the home from lightning and negative entities and the ancient Romans believed that children were protected from evil spells if it was placed in their cradle. it could grant wishes and could be found guarding sacred wells and crossroads.